Adrian Frutiger made the world of typography a better place

 “From all these experiences the most important thing I have learned is that legibility and beauty stand close together and that type design, in its restraint, should be only felt but not perceived by the reader.
 In the course of my professional life, I have acquired knowledge and manual skill.
 To pass on what I had learned and achieved to the next generation became a necessity.”

 Early Univers drawings

-Adrian Frutiger passed away last week at the age of 87.
-We will definitely miss him.
+Adrian Frutiger passed away on the 10th of September 2015 at the age of 87.

 Minuscule a of Concorde romain with all diacritics –final artwork with measurements in millimetres